LengerichLab/CompBioDatasetsForMachineLearning/README.md

-# CompBioMLDatasets
+# CompBioDatasetsForML
-Curated List of Comp Bio Datasets Suitable for Machine Learning
+A Curated List of Computational Biology Datasets Suitable for Machine Learning.
+This is an incomplete list, please submit a pull request for new datasets.

 ## Sequencing
 |Name | Description | Link | Comments |